Circular Array Technique

 or >= arr.length

-to circle them back to the start or end of the array, achieving the effect of a circular array.
+to loop them back to the head or tail of the array, thus achieving the effect of a circular array.

-I have implemented a simple circular array in the visualization panel.
-You can click arr.addLast
+I have implemented a simple circular array on the visualization panel.
+You can click on arr.addLast

 or arr.addFirst

-in the code below and observe the changes in the start
+in the code below to observe changes in the start

 , end